Eligibility

 The engagement includes the commercial recording and editing of an EP length album, including a filmed movement or single work, and distribution on all streaming platforms.

-Candidates who do not advance to the semi-final round are eligible for recognition for outstanding recording submissions.
-Laureates are guaranteed a letter of recommendation from CYAC towards any college application of their choice.
-Recognition is awarded in the following categories:
+Candidates who do not advance to the semi-final round are eligible for recognition with Artist Distinction awards.
+Awards go to the first and second place runner-up candidates, who are also waitlisted for the semi-final in case a semi-finalist withdraws.
+Laureates are guaranteed a certificate and letter of recommendation from CYAC towards any college application of their choice.
+Recognition is awarded for each instrument category in the following grades:

 College Graduate (Masters and Above)